I work with social enterprises, co-operatives, voluntary and community organisations to:

 Recent work includes:

 - Working with the Corn Exchange Theatre, Newbury to develop a Monitoring, Evaluation and Learning (MEL) Framework for the Ageing Creatively programme, which offers creative workshops and courses for older people to engage with the arts.
+Then supported the implementation of the Framework and undertook an external evaluation of the programme.

 - Offering a workshop and individual ‘surgeries’ on evaluation and assessing impact at the Offline Festival 2017 for community businesses, social enterprises and charities focused on social change and positive impact in their community;